Pxngs/C1101/README.md

 # introduction

-make a new game idc what u add.
+make a new game idc what u add. reccomendation? favorite game that has 2-5 files :)

 heres a few tutorials.